MILNE-EDWARDS'S SIFAKA

 Conservation Status and Threats

 The Milne-Edwards’s sifaka is currently classified as Endangered by the International Union for Conservation of Nature (IUCN, 2020).
 Their population is currently decreasing and researchers estimate that fewer than 10,000 individuals exist in the wild.
-Their low survival rates combined with low reproduction rates means that this species is very vulnerable to population decrease.
+Their low survival rates combined with low reproduction rates mean that this species is very vulnerable to population decrease.

 Natural predators of this species are the fossa and various birds of prey.
 However, the gravest threats come from habitat destruction for agriculture, mining and logging, and hunting for bushmeat.